ptr727/DiskSpeedTest/README.md

 ## CSV Output Files

 Import the CSV results in Excel and use pivot tables for analysis.
+An [example](./DiskSpeedResult.xlsx) is included in the repository.

 ### DiskSpeedTest CSV Format